Denture CarePort Charlotte, FL

 Regular toothpaste can actually damage the base of the dentures due to the abrasive particles in the toothpaste.
 There are specific denture cleaning fluids that one can purchase to use for cleaning the dentures.
 We can go over where to get these solutions during a consultation.
 It is also wise to get a specific brush to clean the dentures.
 Using a brittle toothbrush can actually do more damage than good to the dentures.

 When cleaning these dentures, it is important to keep the dentures above a towel or soft surface.
 Dropping the dentures, even just a few inches above a hard surface, can cause them to crack or break.
 Dentures must stay wet at all times and must not become dry.
 Thus, it is best to keep the dentures in water when one is not wearing them at night.
 In some cases, patients can keep their dentures in a cleaning solution overnight but will want to ask the dentist if that is best.

 By following these steps or the directions that a dentist gives, the patient will be able to continue wearing the dentures for long periods of time without damaging the dentures.
 We may recommend regular checkups to help keep an eye on the patient's oral health to ensure the dentures are in working order.

 If the dentures are not removable and stick to the patient's gums, then the dentist will recommend a different cleaning regimen.
 In many cases, caring for implant dentures will be the same as taking care of regular teeth with brushing twice a day.
 Patients need to take care of their gums and mouth as well.

-Check out what others are saying about our denture and partial denture services on Yelp: Denture Care Port Charlotte
+Check out what others are saying about our denture and partial denture services on Google: Denture Care Port Charlotte

 Keeping up oral health